Automobile Dacia: 1990s

 In 1999, a special edition was produced for the first time, known as Dacia Dedicație.
 This luxury version of the saloon and estate had alloy wheels, body-coloured bumpers, power steering, electric windows, and a far better level of finish.
 The models were all painted two-tone silver, and sold at a significantly higher price.
 From 2002, the cars became known as Berlina and Break, with the 1310 lettering being relegated to an insignificant position underneath the side light.

 On 21 July 2004, the last models of the 1300 series rolled out the gates of the Mioveni production facility, one month before their 35th anniversary.
 The last Dacia 1310 (saloon version), number 1,979,730, will be kept in the Dacia Museum.

 On 8 December 2006, the utility Dacia Pick-Up suffered the same fate.
 Although many improvements had been made in recent years, such as four-wheel drive, the introduction of a 1.9 diesel engine, the dashboard from the Dacia Solenza (also seen on the last 1310s) and wheels fastened by five studs as opposed to three, Romania's entry to the European Union effectively prevented the continued production of the old models.
-The assembly lines will be remodelled and expanded to increase production of the Dacia Logan.
+The assembly lines were remodelled and expanded to increase production of the Dacia Logan.

 In over 34 years of production, and more than 2.5 million units produced, the Dacia 1300/1310 easily became the most common car on Romanian roads.
 A large number of people had become adept at carrying out repairs or home-made modifications.
 For example, many older cars had newer front ends grafted onto them to make them seem more modern, or purely because newer parts were easier to get.
 Consequently, original early 1300s are quite rare, with prices steadily increasing for the best-preserved models.
 Tuning of Dacias is also a popular pastime, although the home-made nature of much of the work casts doubt on the level of quality, safety and reliability of the finished product.

 According to popular belief, during the Communist era, in the plant where Dacias were made, there were two assembly lines: one line producing Dacias intended for sale in Romania and the other line producing the same car (albeit from superior parts, and assembled with greater care) for export.
 Romanians living near the border would commonly purchase their Dacia in neighbouring countries expecting a higher level of quality.